kellpossible/blog/content/Adventures/026-KamchatkaSummer2018.rst

 At some point we stopped for a toilet break after lunch, and it began to dawn on me just how crazy the mosquitoes here get during summer.
-It was insane: You couldn't do your business without getting a dozen bites at least!
-Deet is a necessity here!
+It was insane: You couldn't do your toilet business without getting a dozen bites at least; Deet is a necessity here!
 On the road again, we spent the next 5 minutes killing mosquitoes that had managed to get inside.

 As the sun began to set, we found ourselves descending into a valley, with the sides steepening, and the trees rising around us. Ессо (Esso)